How to define constants in Ruby?

 So why does #foo_via_constant fail?

 The point is: while both lookup algorithms look for definitions in the ancestors of the current class, they differ in how they determine which class counts as “the current class”.
-For method lookup the current class (the first class in the ancestor chain Ruby will traverse in search of a definition) is the receiver’s class.
+For method lookup, the current class (the first class in the ancestor chain Ruby will traverse in search of a definition) is the receiver’s class.
 When we call #foo_via_method on sub_class_instance, the value of self within the body of this method is our receiver, sub_class_instance.
 So the current class for the purposes of looking up #foo_method is SubClass.

-The context defined by where you are in the code allows local variables to be defined within a block without affecting variables outside of the block, for example.
+The context defined by where you are in the code allows local variables to be defined within a block without affecting variables outside the block, for example.
 So, while method lookup is relative to the receiver on which the method was called, constant lookup is relative only to the place in the code where Ruby encounters the constant.

-What Ruby does when we call sub_class_instance.foo_via_constant?
+What does Ruby do when we call sub_class_instance.foo_via_constant?

-But YARV doesn’t stop its search there, it will attempt to resolve the constant by looking through the superclass hierarchy.
+But YARV doesn’t stop its search there; it will attempt to resolve the constant by looking through the superclass hierarchy.
 At first, YARV is aimed to identify the class it will use as the root of this hierarchy.
 How it determines that class is exactly what we were hoping to learn.

 The root lexical scope is within the context of a class (MyClass), so the condition